Immortal215/Assignment-Notebook/README.md

 > Will send notifications to you, alerting you when a pomo or break is completed

-### Assignment Notebook
+### Planner

 * Add assignment titles, descriptions, subjects and change the due date if neccessary.
 (Editable afterwards as well)

 * Delete assignments individually or delete them all at once.

+* *New* MULTIPLE LISTS!
+You can create seperate planners for different things and edit them.

 > Data saves on the device.